 Government departments and regulators responsible for energy, industry bodies responsible for energy codes, energy network companies, electricity generators, energy traders, energy suppliers and energy consumers.

 He advises new entrants to the UK energy market on licence applications, accession to the industry codes, drafting of energy supply agreements, drafting of power purchase agreements and negotiation of energy trading agreements (including ISDA, EFET, GTMA and NBP terms).

 Gus advises energy project developers on how best to structure and secure their projects in order to comply with and make the most of the applicable regulatory regimes.
 This includes advice on the regulatory regime, advice on incentive schemes for renewable or low-carbon electricity or heat generation (including CFDs, ROCs, FIT and RHI), connection agreements, fuel supply agreements and power purchase agreements.
 His experience spans all technologies, including onshore and offshore wind, natural gas, coal, biomass, energy from waste, anaerobic digestion and solar PV.

 He has worked for property developers and energy service companies on the creation and operation of energy projects that are integrated into new commercial and residential property developments.
 The main challenge here is in structuring the projects to ensure they comply with energy regulation and offer sufficient protections to future occupiers.

-Gus worked with a steering group of electricity distributors and suppliers to create the Distribution Connection and Use of System Agreement (DCUSA), the agreement to which all licensed electricity distributors and suppliers in Great Britain must accede.
-He continues to advise the DCUSA panel on developments to the agreement, working with industry representatives to find positions with which suppliers, distributors and the regulator are comfortable.
-The work included developing the National Terms of Connection that govern most of the electricity distribution connection agreements in Great Britain.
+- Working with a steering group of electricity distributors and suppliers to create the Distribution Connection and Use of System Agreement (DCUSA).
+Gus continues to advise the DCUSA Panel on developments to the agreement, including on the development of the National Terms of Connection that govern most of the electricity distribution connection agreements in Great Britain.